vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/DBMS - schema and data management strategy.md

-# SkinSpire Database Management Strategy
+# Skinspire Database Management Strategy
 ## Comprehensive Schema and Data Management Across Environments

-This document outlines the comprehensive strategy for managing both database schema and data across development, testing, and production environments for the SkinSpire Hospital Management System.
+This document outlines the comprehensive strategy for managing both database schema and data across development, testing, and production environments for the Skinspire Hospital Management System.

 ## Current Architecture